A Different Kind of Peace Initiative

 Why We Exist

-Every approach to Israeli-Palestinian peace for the last thirty years has been built on the same architecture: a small group of political actors, negotiating in private, attempting to deliver an agreement to their respective publics.
+Every approach to Israeli-Palestinian peace over the last thirty years has been built on the same architecture: a small group of political actors, negotiating in private, attempting to deliver a deal to their respective publics.
 The architecture has failed.
 Repeatedly.
 Predictably.

-Pax Democratica exists to advance a different architecture — one grounded in the empirical record of peace processes that have actually succeeded in the modern era.
-That record points unmistakably to the inclusion of civil society at the structural level of negotiations, not at the margins.
+Pax Democratica exists to promote a different architecture, grounded in the empirical record of peace processes that have actually succeeded in the modern era.
+That record points unequivocally to the inclusion of civil society at the structural level of negotiations, not on the margins.

-Our mission is to bring this proposal — a democratically elected Joint People's Assembly — to the organizations, governments, scholars, and citizens whose engagement is necessary to make it real.
+Our mission is to bring this proposal—a democratically elected Joint Peoples Assembly—to the organizations, governments, academics, and citizens whose commitment is necessary to make it a reality.

 What We Stand For

-Both peoples enter any peace process as equals, with equal voice, equal representation, equal resources, and equal claim on the outcome.
+Both peoples enter any peace process as equals, with equal voice, representation, resources, and claim on the outcome.

 Decisions of consequence require legitimacy.
-In a conflict between two peoples, that legitimacy can only come from those peoples — not from their political elites alone.
+In a conflict between two peoples, that legitimacy can only come from those peoples, not just their political elites.

-The communities that will live with the outcome must help design the outcome.
-Anything less is fragile by construction.
+The communities who will live with the outcome must help design the outcome.
+Anything else is fragile by design.

-Peace processes that bypass collective trauma produce agreements that collapse under the weight of unaddressed grief.
+Peace processes that ignore collective trauma produce agreements that collapse under the weight of unaddressed grief.
 Acknowledgment must be built into the process, not deferred for later.

-We are not utopian.
-We are empirical.
+We are not utopians.
+We are empiricists.
 The successful precedents are real: Ireland, El Salvador, Colombia.
 The proposal applies their lessons to the Israeli-Palestinian case.

 This is a multi-year campaign.
-We are building infrastructure for sustained advocacy, not a one-time push.
+We are building infrastructure for sustained advocacy, not a one-off effort.

-The proposal has since grown into a broader effort, with input from peace researchers, civil society leaders, and diplomats engaged with the Israeli-Palestinian question.
-We are actively building a coalition of partner organizations and advisors — scholars of conflict resolution, leaders of peace organizations, journalists, faith leaders, and policy practitioners.
+Since its initial form, the proposal has grown into a broader effort, with input from peace researchers, civil society leaders, and diplomats engaged with the Israeli-Palestinian issue.
+We are actively building a coalition of partner organizations and advisors: conflict resolution academics, peace organization leaders, journalists, religious leaders, and public policy practitioners.

-If you want to be part of that coalition — whether as an organization, an advisor, or an advocate — we want to hear from you.
+If you would like to be part of that coalition—as an organization, advisor, or advocate—we want to hear from you.

 Frequently Asked Questions